 Refrigeration operates within the confines of a sealed system and begins when the refrigerant flows into the compressor.
-The compressor increases the pressure of the refrigerant and turns it into a gas and pumps it into the condenser coils.
+The compressor increases the pressure of the refrigerant and as it turns into a liquid, pumps into the condenser coils.

 The condenser coils convert the gas into a liquid producing a certain amount of heat.
 The liquid is then pushed through a capillary tube that controls the amount of liquid moving through the evaporator coils.

-The evaporator coils are cooled as refrigerant is vaporized.
+The evaporator coils are cooled as the refrigerant expands into a gas .
 The vaporized refrigerant completes its journey by returning to the compressor where the cycle starts all over again.

 That is a basic summation of how refrigeration works.
 Now let’s take a look at the process in a bit more detail.